gwax/www-gwax/posts/2005/05/oreos-americas-favorite-cookie.rst

 :updated: 2005-05-04 14:43:37+00:00
 :tags: food & drink

-Displayed prominantly on the Oreo package in my freezer (more on this later) is the phrase "America's Favorite Cookie".
+Displayed prominently on the Oreo package in my freezer (more on this later) is the phrase "America's Favorite Cookie".
 Some people might consider this to be a fairly hefty claim but it turns out to be `statistically